Shahzad-Ali-44/Corn-Diseases-Detection-Using-ResNeXt-Model/README.md

-# Corn Diseases Detection Using ResNeXt Model
+# Corn Leafs Diseases Detection Using ResNeXt Model

 ## Overview
 This project employs the ResNeXt deep learning architecture to detect corn diseases with high accuracy.
 The model leverages grouped convolutions for efficient feature learning, achieving robust performance on a curated dataset of corn images.